 For the health and safety of our patrons and staff, we are following guidelines and precautions which meet or exceed health department guidelines.

-Yes, all outdoor bookdrops are open 24/7 with the exception of Lexington and Waverly.
-Bookdrops in these locations are only open during Curbside Hours and not overnight.
+Yes, all outdoor bookdrops are open 24/7 with the exception of the Waverly Branch.

-Yes, during this time, we are accepting all returned items through book drops.
-Library staff will not accept returns directly from customers due to new safety procedures.
+Yes, we are accepting returned items through book drops.

 No fines will accrue for library materials.